Employment & Intern Opportunities

 OPR hires legal clerks year round:

-- Summer: OPR typically hires two intersn full-time every summer.
+- Summer: OPR typically hires two interns full-time every summer.

 - Fall/Spring Semester: OPR hires 2-3 full-time or part-time legal interns for each school semester.

 OPR places an emphasis on critical analytical skills, writing, and work experience.
 Applicants for an internship must be United States citizens and currently in, or have completed, their second year of law school.
 Please note that every student internship is contingent upon the satisfactory completion of a security clearance.
-If you are interested in a position with OPR, see the Department’s Law Students page for additional information and application procedures.
+If you are interested in an internship position, please click here.

 OPR will work with students for academic credit or other clinical requirements of their school.